PAIDiPaidThis.com

 How do I know if my dog has a grass seed in its paw?

 Typical signs are sudden limping, licking or chewing at one paw, and a red swollen lump between the toes that may weep.
-If you notice these after a summer walk, see your vet quickly before the seed travels deeper.
+If you notice these after a summer walk, see your vet quickly before the seed travels deeper and the job gets more expensive.

 Can I remove a grass seed myself?

 If the seed is clearly visible on the surface you may be able to draw it out with tweezers, but once it has broken the skin it needs a vet.
-Digging around at home risks pushing it deeper or leaving fragments that cause infection.
+Digging around at home risks pushing it deeper or leaving fragments behind, which causes infection and a bigger bill down the line.

 Does pet insurance cover grass seed removal?

 Most accident and lifetime policies cover removal of a foreign body like a grass seed, including any sedation or surgery needed.
-Check your excess and policy wording, and remember routine paw checks that prevent it are not claimable.
+Check your excess and policy wording carefully, and remember that routine paw checks which prevent the problem in the first place are not claimable.